-This savory, sweet, and spicy snack is like cracker jacks gone wild.
-There are some big flavors here, borrowing from Thai, Caribbean, Vietnamese, and Indian flavors.
-It's also spicy! so beware and try not to watch weepy movies that'll cause you touch your eyes while you're eating this treat.
+This savory, sweet, and spicy snack is like Cracker Jacks gone wild.
+There are some big flavors here, borrowing from Thai, Caribbean, Vietnamese, and Indian cooking.
+It's also spicy!
+So beware, and try not to watch weepy movies that'll cause you touch your eyes while you're eating this treat.

 Popping the popcorn in coconut oil isn't strictly necessary -- substitute canola oil instead -- but you'll love the depth of coconut flavor you get from it.
 Also, if you don't have superfine sugar, whirr regular granulated sugar in a grinder, blender, or food processor until fine. —vrunka

 This is an awesome way to kick boring old popcorn up a notch into an entirely new stratosphere.
 Although it took me 3 tries to get the chili pepper/sugar mixture to melt properly, the end result was definitely a winner.
 I served it as pre-barbeque snack and everyone asked for the recipe.
 The spicy, salty, sweet combo is perfectly balanced and not at all cloying.
 Finding Thai chilis was somewhat of a challenge, but I think you could experiment with other kinds of peppers.
 Also, to avoid the melting fiascos I experienced, I'd decrease the sugar. —hurleyburley

 4 to 8

 2 to 4

 Thai chili peppers, minced

 garlic cloves, minced

 In a large pot (at least 5 quarts), heat coconut oil over medium-high heat.
 When it is hot, add the popcorn and cover tightly.
 Once popping starts, vigorously shake the pot to distribute kernels.
 Once popping slows, remove the pot from heat and pour popcorn into a large bowl.